 All traders look for an edge, an ideal way to enter, manage and exit a trade.
+New funds.

 It is crucial that a chosen edge suits us individually too.